hazelgrove/patterns-agda/README.md

 In the future, we plan to include a Docker file hosting this mechanization and an appropriate Agda version.
 Unfortunately, however, the latest version of Agda causes Docker to frequently exceed memory constraints, so we do not do so at this time.

-# Where To Find Each Theorem

-All of the judgements defined in the paper are given in the various *-core.agda files.
-The syntax is meant to mirror the on-paper notation as closely as possible, with some small variations because of the limitations of Agda syntax.

-For easy reference, the proofs of the theorems from the paper can be found as follows, using the numbering from the supplemental appendix:

-- TODO

 # Description of Agda Files

 The theorem statements rely on a variety of lemmas and smaller claims or observations that aren't explicitly mentioned in the paper text.
 What follows is a rough description of what to expect from each source file; more detail is provided in the comments inside each.